Oral Health Act

 Article 3

-1. Surveys on oral health condition;
+1. Conduct surveys on the oral health of citizens;

-2. Promoting preventive oral medicine;
+2. Promote preventive oral medicine;

-3. Conducting oral health education programs;
+3. Implement oral health education programs;

-4. Supervising and improving oral health products;
+4. Establish supervision and implement improvements for oral health products;

-5. Research on oral health issues;
+5. Conduct research and studies on oral health and related issues;

 Article 4